-2 The potentially absorbed dose is defined as the amount in the receptor fluid, the receptor compartment
+2 The potentially absorbed dose is defined as the amount in the receptor fluid, the receptor compartment wash, the skin and stratum corneum (except for the first 2 tape strips)

-1 Illustrative data from the tape strips from Group B in this experiment are shown in Figure 2.
+Illustrative data from the tape strips from Group B in this experiment are shown in Figure 2.

-5 Figure 2: Distribution of $[^{14}C]$ -Hexyl Salicylate in tape strips at 24 hours (Group B - 20%) dose).
+Figure 2: Distribution of $[^{14}C]$ -Hexyl Salicylate in tape strips at 24 hours (Group B - 20% dose).

-6 7 8 As can be seen in Table 3, the majority of the test material is rinsed from the skin surface 9 and removed in the first few tape strips at 24 hours.
-Very low amounts penetrated into 10 receptor fluid with the majority of the low-level absorbed dose remaining in the skin.
-The 11 degree of total skin absorption is low for Hexyl Salicylate which is supported by its lipophilic 12 nature.
-13
+As can be seen in Table 3, the majority of the test material is rinsed from the skin surface and removed in the first few tape strips at 24 hours.
+Very low amounts penetrated into receptor fluid with the majority of the low-level absorbed dose remaining in the skin.
+The degree of total skin absorption is low for Hexyl Salicylate which is supported by its lipophilic nature.

-14 The mean absorbed dose at 24 hours, as per SCCS Notes of Guidance (2021), which is 15 measured as the compound-related radioactivity present in the receptor fluid + receptor compartment + epidermis + dermis, was $0.53 \pm 0.14\%$ (100% solution), $3.04 \pm 1.43\%$ (20 16 17 % solution) and 2.34 \pm 0.69% (0.1% solution) of the applied dose, respectively.
-18
+The mean absorbed dose at 24 hours, as per SCCS Notes of Guidance (2021), which is measured as the compound-related radioactivity present in the receptor fluid + receptor compartment + epidermis + dermis, was $0.53 \pm 0.14\%$ (100% solution), $3.04 \pm 1.43\%$ (20% solution) and $2.34 \pm 0.69\%$ (0.1% solution) of the applied dose, respectively.

-19 To be conservative, taking the highest of these mean values for Group B, 3.04% plus 1 20 standard deviation of 1.43%, this leads to a total measured skin absorption value in this study 21 of 4.47%.
-22
+To be conservative, taking the highest of these mean values for Group B, 3.04% plus 1 standard deviation of 1.43%, this leads to a total measured skin absorption value in this study of 4.47%.

-23 Given that the dose was only on the skin for an 8-hour duration (to mimic worker exposure conditions), a correction factor of 3 has been applied to yield a value of 13.4% skin absorption 24 25 to mimic the 24-hour use in a consumer safety assessment.
-This amount is based on 26 measured radioactivity and it was hypothesised that this goes on to be absorbed mainly as 27 salicylic acid following first pass skin metabolism by esterases; this was tested in the same 28 study as described below.
-29
+Given that the dose was only on the skin for an 8-hour duration (to mimic worker exposure conditions), a correction factor of 3 has been applied to yield a value of 13.4% skin absorption to mimic the 24-hour use in a consumer safety assessment.
+This amount is based on measured radioactivity and it was hypothesised that this goes on to be absorbed mainly as salicylic acid following first pass skin metabolism by esterases; this was tested in the same study as described below.

-30 3.2.2.4 In vivo human skin absorption 31
+3.2.2.4 In vivo human skin absorption

-32 No data available.
+No data available.